syncthing/website/content/_index.md

 > according to the rules put forth by the board.

-This is quite general, and in practice it means the foundation pays for the infrastructure required to run Syncthing (like this website, discovery servers, build servers, and so on), but is open to providing grants for specific projects that further the cause.
+This is quite general, and in practice it means the foundation pays for the infrastructure required to run Syncthing (like the syncthing.net website, discovery servers, build servers, and so on), but is open to providing grants for specific projects that further the cause.

 The foundation is newly created and we are currently considering what will be the focus areas for the coming year.